sdrobert/cnn-mellin/README.md

 done

 # STEP 2.5: create optuna experiments for training optimization
-# We stick to numerical parameters so that we can use cmaes right away
+# We don't optimize the learning rate b/c it's adaptive w/ adam
 for model_type in "${model_types[@]}"; do
   for feature_name in "${feature_names[@]}"; do
     cnn-mellin \